npm, pnpm, and Yarn

-You can also run a script by pressing Ctrl+Shift+F10.
+You can also run a script by pressing Control+Shift+F10.

-Running and debugging scripts from the npm tool window
+Run and debug scripts from the npm tool window

-The tool window opens when you select a package.json file in the Project tool window or open it in the editor and choose Show npm Scripts from the context menu.
-As soon as you invoke npm or Yarn, it starts building a tree of scripts defined within the
+The npm tool window opens when you select a package.json file in the Project tool window or open it in the editor and select Show npm Scripts from the context menu.

-scripts property of the package.json file on which it was invoked.
 If you have several package.json files in your project, you can build a separate script tree for each of them and run scripts without dropping the previously built trees.
 Each tree is shown under a separate node.

-To open the npm tool window if it is not opened yet
+Open the npm tool window if it is not opened yet

-To build a tree of scripts in an already opened npm tool window
+Build a tree of scripts in an already opened npm tool window

 In the npm tool window, click on the toolbar and choose the required package.json file from the list.
 By default, PhpStorm shows the package.json file in the root of your project.